 The government has decided on a national strategy for electrification.
 The strategy will contribute to a fast, smart and economically efficient electrification.
 In the strategy, the government takes a holistic approach to the conditions in the energy sector to enable increased electrification.
 Means has been allocated to enable the implementation of the strategy to meet society's needs and expectations.
 Among other things, the Government intends to set up an electrification council to support the implementation of the electrification strategy.
-A plan to deal with any obstacles to increased electrification strategy the Government has budgeted SEK 20 million for 2022, SEK 35 million for 2023 and SEK 25 million for 2024 (Govt.
+A plan to deal with any obstacles to increased electrification will also be included.
+To implement the electrification strategy the Government has budgeted SEK 20 million for 2022, SEK 35 million for 2023 and SEK 25 million for 2024 (Govt.
 Bill 2021/22:1).